memgraph/docs/products/lab/v1.2.0/style-script.md

 Add(2, 5)
   -> 7
 ```
 creates a new value 7 from values 2 and 5.
-There are a lot of functions built in
-to style script so there are many wazs to combine values.
+There are a lot of functions built into style script so there are even more ways to combine values.
 There is even a
-function to create a new functions.
+function to create new functions.

 When expressions are evaluated, values are created.
 There are several types of
 style script values: `Boolean`, `Color`, `Number`, `String`, `Array`,
 `Dictionary`, `Function`and `Null`.

-Expression can be either literal expressions, name expressions or function
+An expression can be either literal expressions, name expressions or function
 applications.
 Literal expressions exist for `Color`s, `Number`s and `String`s.

 This is a literal expression for `String`s.